LeoMcBills/lmri_uvcgan/README.md

 ]
 ```

-So to set our project up, just use the following command in terminal
+So to set the project up, just use the following command in terminal
 ```bash
 pip3 install -e . --use-pep517
 ```